pantopic/turbokube/README.md

 A *turbo charger* works by compressing air before it enters a car's engine cylinder so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
 More power, less weight.

-*TurboKube* is like a turbo charger because it amplifies the load on a Kubernetes control plane by enabling one node in *Cluster A* to present itself as one hundred nodes in *Cluster B* (the cluster under load).
+*TurboKube* is like a turbo charger because it cab amplify the load on a Kubernetes control plane by several orders of magnitude.
+One node in *Cluster A* can present itself as one hundred (or more) nodes in *Cluster B* (the system under load).

 ## Architecture